Sleepywalker69/unblock-imgur/README.md

 4. Click **"Load unpacked"**.
 5. Select the folder containing these files.

-### Publishing to Web Store
-1. Zip all the files in this folder (ensure `manifest.json` is at the root of the zip).
-2. Upload the `.zip` to the Chrome Web Store Developer Dashboard.
-3. Pay the registration fee (if you haven't already).
-4. Submit for review.

 ## Disclaimer
 This extension uses a public Rimgo instance (`rimgo.pussthecat.org`).
 If this instance goes offline, you can edit `rules.json` and `forum_fix.js` to point to a different working instance.